Destination West!

 Picture

 A previously published article about the Ruby Mountain Recreation Site in the Arkansas River Headwaters Recreation Area will provide plenty of information about the Browns Canyon National Monument setting.
-This new National Monument covers over 20,000 acres of pristine Colorado Rocky Mountain wilderness between Buena Vista and Salida and the Four Mile Recreation Area is right next door.
-Highway 285 is the main travel corridor through this area and the signage for the side road to the riverside recreation site is easy to spot.
-The Browns Canyon National Monument sign is actually placed at the southern end of the Ruby Mountain Recreation Site, which is also where a unique developed campground can be found on the river banks, which definitely qualifies as a basecamp for adventure.
+This newly created national monument covers over 20,000 acres of pristine Colorado Rocky Mountain wilderness between Buena Vista and Salida and the Four Mile Recreation Area is right next door.
+Highway 285 is the main travel corridor through this area and the signage for Ruby Mountain is easy to spot.
+The Browns Canyon National Monument sign is actually placed at the southern end of the Ruby Mountain Recreation Site, which is also where a unique developed campground can be found on the river banks.

 For those who seek thrilling whitewater rafting adventures, there are several excursion companies to choose from along the Arkansas River.
 The river actually flows along the western edge of Browns Canyon National Monument, so a portion of this majestic destination can be experienced during a float trip.
-There are 4x4 and ATV trails in the Four Mile Recreation Area next to the Browns Canyon Wilderness access point, so part of this National Monument can also be viewed along those challenging rough dirt roads.
-Biking on those same trails is an option too, while those who set off on foot will have many more options, because Browns Canyon is well known as a hiker's paradise!
+There are 4x4 and ATV trails in the Four Mile Recreation Area next to the Browns Canyon access point that offer great views.
+Biking on those same trails is an option too.
+Those who set off on foot will have many more options, because Browns Canyon is well known as a hiker's paradise!

 0 Comments